 What we're about

 Upcoming events (3)

-Please upload your submissions to our Dropbox by March 28 (limit is 4500 words, but you may go a bit over to avoid an awkward break), double-spaced, in Word or RTF.
-If I do not already have your email address, please email me at [masked] (backup address is [masked]) with your name, so I can give you access to our Dropbox (You will need to create an account).
+Please upload your submission to our Dropbox by May 8 (limit is 4500 words, but you may go a bit over to avoid an awkward break), double-spaced, in Word or RTF.
+If you do not already have access to our Dropbox, please email me at [masked] with your name (you will need to create an account).
 Note whether it is a complete work or a piece in progress.
 Critiques will be optional on any work posted later.
-Please upload your crits to Dropbox by April 5 (If you submit work, your colleagues will critique it, so there is an expectation of quid pro quo.
-Note: Some members may submit work written for mature readers, so, if you are under 18 years of age, we request that you obtain permission from a parent/guardian before you participate.
+(If you submit work, your colleagues will critique it, so there is an expectation of quid pro quo).
+We'll meet virtually on Zoom (it’s free for you, and I’ll send the link with instructions the day before).
+See you soon! 😊